jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs10.md

 # Proverbs 10

 ## Overview:
-Beginning with ch.
-10 there is a notable change in the form of the material.
-No longer do we find the forecful admonitions to seek wisdom, the lengthy poems, or the developed pictures and personifications.
-Instad we find what more closely corresponds to the title "Proverbs"—a collection of independent, miscellaneous aphorisms, dealing mostly with the consequences of right or wrong actions on various topics.
+Beginning with ch.10 there is a notable change in the form of the material.
+No longer do we find the forceful admonitions to seek wisdom, the lengthy poems, or the developed pictures and personifications.
+Instead we find what more closely corresponds to the title "Proverbs"—a collection of independent, miscellaneous aphorisms, dealing mostly with the consequences of right or wrong actions on various topics.

 #### v.2
 >Ill-gotten treasures are of no value, but righteousness delivers from death.